bac-dam-1991/shopping-list/README.md

 3. What you will learn

 ### Setting up your machine
-3. Installing Visual Studio Code
+1. Installing Visual Studio Code
-4. Installing Node and NPM
+2. Installing Node and NPM

 ### Getting to know ReactJs
-4. What is React?
+1. What is React?
-5. Why React?
+2. Why React?
 (React vs Vue vs Angular)
-6. Installing React
+3. Installing React
-7. React fundamentals (theory)
+4. React fundamentals (theory)
-8. JSX and functional components
+5. JSX and functional components
-9. The `useState` hook
+6. The `useState` hook
-10. Sharing states between sibling components
+7. Sharing states between sibling components

+### Version control, Github and Prettier
+1. What is version control and Git?
+2. Setting up a Github account
+3. Setting up a repository in Github
+4. Setting up our project for Git
+5. Setting up Prettier

 ### Coding with Typescript
 1. What is Typescript?